-In the severe cases of PAS, which, fortunately, are very rare, Gardner (1989), recommended a change in residence or primary custody.
+In the severe cases of PAS Gardner (1989) recommended a change in residence or primary custody.
 While apparently a drastic recommendation, given the child's professed attachment to the alienating parent and fear of the targeted parent, there are significant justifications to warrant such a change.
 Typically, in the severe cases, the alienating parent has severe psychopathology, which affects other aspects of parenting.
 For example, the alienating parent may be chronically suicidal and the child skips school to stay home with that parent.
 The child stays home partly out of fear that parent will take their life while at school.
 Staying home is means of protecting the parent from such actions.